 - Live at Sweet Basil (1992 – Jordan’s last studio recording)

 Mention must be made of the recordings Jordan made for Bee Hive Records, a Chicago label started in 1977 by Jim and Susan Neumann and named for a local club.
-These include Dr. Chicago with trumpet icon Red Rodney (1985), Hyde Park After Dark (1983) with Chicago legends Von Freeman and Cy Touff and a 1978 session led by trumpeter Dizzy Reece but unissued until the 2015 Mosaic Records compilation The Complete Bee Hive Sessions.
+These include Dr. Chicago with trumpet icon Red Rodney (1985), Hyde Park After Dark (1983) with Chicago legends Von Freeman and Cy Touff and a 1978 sextet session led by trumpeter Dizzy Reece (Manhattan Project).
+All of these were reissued in 2015 on the Mosaic Records compilation, The Complete Bee Hive Sessions.

 This introduction only scratches the surface of Jordan’s 35-year career.
 There are excellent recordings with Charles McPherson, Junior Cook, David ‘Fathead’ Newman, Carmen McRae and Dameronia to name just a few.
 I encourage you to spend some time with the discography and get back to me with any additions, corrections or comments.

 Willard Jenkins, Liner notes to The Complete Clifford Jordan Strata-East Sessions, Mosaic Records MD6-256 (CD)

 Can You Help?